An efficient asymptotic preserving Monte Carlo method for frequency-dependent radiative transfer equations: Numerical method

 To solve systems \eqref{eq_Duhammel_A} and \eqref{eq_Duhammel_B}, one needs to sample MC particles from the previous time step (or the initial condition), the boundary condition and the emission source.
 Each particle is assigned a position, angular direction, time, and energy weight.
 Details on how to sample position, angular direction, and time can be found in \cite{fleck1971implicit,wollaber2016four}.
 Here, we focus on the way to compute the corresponding energy and assign energy weights to ensure energy conservation.

-For particles from the initial condition or the previous time step, the function $I_g^n$ is employed for sampling the position and angular direction of a particle.
+For particles from the initial condition or the previous time step, the function $I_g^n$ is employed for sampling.
 The radiation energy for this portion of particles can be obtained by integrating the radiation intensity $I^n_g$ over the cell and angle

 Similarly, The total energy due to the boundary condition is obtained by integrating the function $I_{bc,g}$ over the time step, boundary surface, and angle corresponding to an inflow part

 However, the boundary source is frequently specified as a Planck function at a fixed temperature, i.e., $I_{bc,g}(\vx,\vOmega,t) = B_g\left(T_{bc}\left( \vx\right)\right)$, in which case the total energy may be written more simply as